-The Department of Justice and Regulation established a Community Advisory Group in June 2017 to help guide development of the new youth justice centre and ensure the local community is informed and engaged as the project progresses.
+The Department of Justice and Community Safety established a Community Advisory Group in June 2017 to help guide development of the new youth justice centre and ensure the local community is informed and engaged as the project progresses.

 Following an open call for expressions of interest from Wyndham community members in April 2017, four Wyndham community representatives have been appointed to the Community Advisory Group, as well as three Wyndham City Councillors and one council officer.

-The Community Advisory Group also includes an Independent Chair and representatives from the local Indigenous community, the Department of Justice and Regulation and Victoria Police.
+The Community Advisory Group also includes an Independent Chair and representatives from the local Indigenous community, the Department of Justice and Community Safety and Victoria Police.

 The group will meet regularly through the design and construction of the new youth justice centre.

 Justin is the Independent Chair of the Community Advisory Group and brings with him a wealth of experience on advisory boards and committees, including the Committee for Geelong.
 As the CEO of Avalon Airport Australia Pty Ltd and a Lara local, Justin has a deep knowledge of the region and community.